ADA Accessibility Information

 Once the surgery is complete, we will monitor you for a while in recovery.
 Dr. Frishkey ensures that every patient is stable by monitoring their vital signs.
 Once it is determined that you are stable, you will be able to go home with your designated driver.
 Your activity should be monitored for the 24 hours following the anesthesia and you should avoid any strenuous activity or operation of machinery for that time period as well.

-If you have any questions regarding the safety, effectiveness or your eligibility to receive anesthesia for oral and maxillofacial surgery, please feel free to contact Dr. Frishkey for a consultation.
+If you have any questions regarding the safety, effectiveness or your eligibility to receive anesthesia for oral and maxillofacial surgery, please feel free to contact Dr. Frishkey at (281) 484-9400 for a consultation.

 11725 Highland Meadow